-Ventnor (takes it curiously).
-Ah h'm-this is very like unrolling a mummy -(he glances at her)-with a live grain of wheat in it, perhaps?-Oh, by Jove!
-Mrs. Dale.
+VENTNOR (takes it curiously).
+MRS. DALE.
+Why, it's the most curious h'm-this is very like unrolling a mummy -(he glances at her)-with a live grain of wheat in it, perhaps?- Oh, by Jove!

+MRS. DALE.
 What?

-Ventnor.
-Why, this is the one I made a sonnet out of afterward !
+VENTNOR.
+Why, this is the one I made a sonnet out of afterward!
 By Jove, I'd forgotten where that idea came from.
 You may know the lines perhaps?
-They're in the fourth volume of my Complete Edition-It's the thing beginning values aren't brought out-ah! this touch is good though-very good.
-H'm, I dare say there might be other material.
+They're in the fourth volume of my complete edition-It's the thing beginning one of my best, I rather fancy.
+Of course, here, it's very crudely put-the values aren't brought out-ah! this touch is good though-very good.
+H'm, I daresay there might be other material.
+(He glances toward the cabinet.)